About

 Junior Consultant

 Recently, Luther graduated with a Master of Social Policy, where he completed his thesis investigating the exploitation and misappropriation of Indigenous knowledge in Australia’s bush food industry.
-As such, Luther is passionate about Indigenous food sovereignty as a driver for Indigenous-led social change, resurgence and nation-building.
+As such, Luther is interested in Indigenous food sovereignty as a driver for Indigenous-led social change, resurgence and nation-building.

 Jump up and travel with the light…